Pezeoma88/Creative-coding-projects/README.md

 This project uses the Processing library.

 To run:
-1. Install Processing OR add processing-core.jar to your project.
+- Add processing-core.jar to your Java project.
-2. Run the main class using PApplet.
+- Run the main class using PApplet.